hunie-son/hunie-son.github.io/_pages/about.md

 **[May.
 2024]** I joined the  <a href="https://beerkay.github.io/" style="text-decoration: none;"><b>Dr.Berkay Celik's</b></a> <a href="https://pursec.cs.purdue.edu/" style="text-decoration: none;"><b>PurSec</b></a> Lab as a research intern during the summer. <br/>

 **[Mar.
 2024]** Our poster on the security of Machine Learning models, in collaboration with NSA, has been accepted to the CAE symposium.
-I will present the poster in Kentucky<br/>
+I presented the poster in Kentucky<br/>

 **[Dec.
 2023]** Our paper, "DefWeb: Defending User Privacy against Cache-based Website Fingerprinting Attacks with Intelligent Noise Injection," is accepted at ACSAC 2023 <br/>